cyb3rgh05t/posterizarr/docs/configuration.md

     - `AddBorder`: Set to `true` to add a border to the TitleCard image.
     - `borderwidth`: Border width.
     - `bordercolor`: Color of border.
+    - `SkipWords`: List of words to be skipped for TC, e.g 'TBA, Episode...'.
+(SkipTBA has to be true)

     #### TitleCardTitleTextPart